Coastline-XploitClub/CCDC/CIRCUS/Windows-Forensics-1-THM.md

   3. SECURITY
   4. SOFTWARE
   5. SYSTEM
-- in each user directory there are two more hives NTUSER.DAT and USERCLASS.DAT both hidden files (use attrib command in cmd... [ https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/attrib ](attrib documentation)
+- in each user directory there are two more hives NTUSER.DAT and USERCLASS.DAT both hidden files (use attrib command in cmd... [ attrib docs ]( https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/attrib )